Sunday, 16 September 2012

 It was really painful to realize there's no such a thing as a 'second time around' and I learned it the hard way.
-I thought I would go back to the same job at the record factory.
-Things had moved on and I was sort of lost - all by myself - in a room I'd rented in Columbia Street, Newark with my cassette-stereo playing 'Love will keep us together' with Captain & Tenille, #1 at Billboard.
+I thought I would go back to the same job at the record factory in Newark.
+Things had moved on and I was sort of lost - all by myself - in a room I'd rented on Columbia Street, right opposite to Enriqueta's house in which I had lived in mid-1972.
+It seemed like life had run full circle and I was back at square one again.

 My old friends and acquaintences in Newark, N.J. were all gone or had moved on to better things.
-Guto had married Rose Nevoso and was living in Englewood, Northern New Jersey, in the same house as Rose's parents, far away from old Brick Town!
-Damazio was back in Brazil.
+Guto had married Rose Nevoso and was living in Englewood, Bergen County, Northern New Jersey, far away from old Brick Town!
+Damazio had been back in Brazil since 1974.
 Everyone I knew in the record factory had moved somewhere else.

 Billboard's Top Five on 5 July 1975